berkes/drupalyuibasetheme/README.txt

     2) the description

-## LAYOUT - How to Change the Layout:
+## LAYOUT - How to Change the Layout

    Open these two files:
    ~/genesis/genesis/css/layout.css
    ~/genesis_SUBTHEME/page.tpl.php

-   In layout.css you will find 7 preconfigured layouts to choose from.
-Take a look at that file now - there are visual comments that describe each layout.
+   In layout.css you will find the 4 preconfigured layout methods to choose from.

    To change the layout select the ID selector that matches your preferred layout and change the <body id="...."> in page.tpl.php

    By default this is <body id="genesis_1">.
 Save and upload the file and viola, the layout will automagically change.

+## OVERRIDING THE LAYOUT

+   If you want to change the sidebar widths or otherwise modify the layout, simply copy the relevant layout CSS to your page.css file in your subtheme and modify it there.

 ## SUBTHEME PREPROCESS FUNCTIONS